thisisthedarshan/pss-langserver/FEATURES.md

 ---

+## Limitations

+1. Currently the LSP can't parse usage of all reserved keywords in place of parameters or variable names.
+To see the keywords, check out the [Keywords](KEYWORDS.md) page.

 ## Custom Requests

 Custom LSP requests are your ticket to a spiced-up IDE, unlocking quirky features like auto-documentation or project-specific magic.
 Why settle for vanilla when you can have extra flavor?
 Here’s what’s on the menu: